The NFL and the owners are close to a deal in the National Football League, and that's been brewing for the last two or three days.

 But let me be clear.

-I said I believe that is the best course of action.
+I believe that is the best course of action.

-I said all the way along that we've got to keep the lines of communication open.
+But I said all the way along that we've got to keep the lines of communication open.

 That's why Leader Cantor and I have talked with Mitch McConnell.

-We've talked to Nancy Pelosi, we've talked to the president.
+We've talked to the president.

-Uh if in fact uh cut cap and balance does go down.
+We talked about fallback options if, in fact, cut cap and balance does go down.

 And I do think that it's our obligation to have a fallback plan, but it doesn't work.

-Well, but that's what everybody's worded.
+Well, but that's what everybody's worried about.

 What is the fallback plan?

-So people a lot of people out here are of the opinion that Obama is the one who ought to be caving.
+So people, a lot of people out here are of the opinion that Obama is the one who ought to be caving.

 He's the one that doesn't have a plan.